tschoof/blog/_posts/2012-11-28-craig-mod-publishing.md

 > But I no longer believe that the current set of publishers will embrace the future, whatever it is, and I believe they’ll be replaced by new publications.

-I just came across even another interview: [Clayton Christensen on the news business](http://www.niemanlab.org/2012/10/clay-christensen-on-the-news-industry-we-didnt-quite-understand-how-quickly-things-fall-off-the-cliff/)
+I just came across even another interview: [Clayton Christensen (and others) on the news business](http://www.niemanlab.org/2012/10/clay-christensen-on-the-news-industry-we-didnt-quite-understand-how-quickly-things-fall-off-the-cliff/)